dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 .fancy.tiny[![](img/stories.gif)]

 * What are we but a collection of stories that we tell?

-* oorrr What is the problem?
+* What is the problem?
 * Story hook / why it matters?

 ???
 * but why is story important?
 * what are we but a collection of stories that we tell?  real deep.
-* if you ever want story time in class just ask me something
+* at this stage you are trying to find peoples stories
-* and then:
+* but soon you'll build a story of your product that you'll pitch
-* What are you doing / your solution?
+* and it'll be based on a story of the problem you are solving
-* How are you special?
+* i love telling stories

 ---
-name: Ok but like, why?
+name: Stories -> Pitches

 .fancy.medium[![](img/why.gif)]